If you have any experience in project management, I’m sure that you’re aware of the kinds of changes which may happen to projects.

 In the configuration management system, changes related to product specification are managed.

-For example, suppose you’re developing a product and the client comes to you and asks for some changes in the product such as addition of any feature or the dimensional change, etc.
+For example, suppose you’re developing a product and the client comes to you and requests some changes in the product such as the addition of a feature or the dimensional change, etc.

 You will deal this type of change with the configuration management system, because the change is related to the configuration of the product.

 Changes can occur to your projects at any time.

 For example, you may run out of money and you need to change the cost baseline.
 Or you may not able to complete your project within a given time, and may require a time extension.